adyanthm/axiom-engine/README.md

 *   **Engine Core**: Uses Babylon.js for rendering and Havok for physics.
 *   **Editor Layer**: A high-performance Vanilla CSS & TS shell with a Godot-style workspace.
 *   **Persistence**: Uses IndexedDB for local asset management and JSON for scene serialization.

 ---

+## 🗺️ Roadmap (Development TODO)

+Axiom is evolving.
+Here is what we are currently engineering for the next major milestone:

+*   **🎬 Animation Frame Editor**: Built-in timeline and keyframe editor for skinned-mesh animations.
+*   **📐 Collision Shapes**: Support for advanced primitive and compound collision shapes (Box, Sphere, Capsule, Compound).
+*   **🔊 Sound Effects**: Advanced 3D spatial audio bridge for environmental sounds and music.
+*   **⚙️ Advanced Scripting**: Enhanced TypeScript definition support and a more powerful bridge API.
+*   **🖼️ HUD Panels**: Dedicated 2D UI layout system for in-game health bars, menus, and overlays.

+---